jaimebv/EDF-Port-FreeRTOS/README.md

 The **three** key files we need to understand are:

-* **`task.c`** Here the task function is defined, and its life cycle is managed.
+* **`task.c`** Here, the task function is defined, and its life cycle is managed.
 Scheduling functions are also defined here.

-* **`queue.c`** In this file the structures used for task communication and synchronisation are described.
-In FreeRTOS, tasks and interrupts communicate witch each other using queues to exchange messages; semaphores and mutexes are used to synchronize the sharing of critical resources.
+* **`queue.c`** In this file, the structures used for task communication and synchronisation are described.
+In FreeRTOS, tasks and interrupts communicate with each other using queues to exchange messages; semaphores and mutexes are used to synchronize the sharing of critical resources.

-* **`list.c`** the list data structure and its maintaining functions are defined.
+* **`list.c`** The list data structure and its maintaining functions are defined.
 Lists are used both by task functions and queues.
 ---

 ### Tasks in a Nutshell 🎯

 Tasks are implemented as C functions.
 Each task created is essentially a standalone program with an assigned priority.
-Tasks run within their own context, independently of other tasks’ contexts.
+Tasks run within their context, independently of other tasks’ contexts.
 At any given moment, the OS chooses the task to execute based on its priority.

 In summary: